Lasserini/Battleships/README.md

-<h1 align="center">Battleships</h1>
+<h1 align="center">Battleship Commander</h1>

 <h2 align="center"><img src="INSERT Am I Responsive Image"></h2>

 This game is a Python terminal game, build during a Diploma in Software Development at Code Institute.
 Its the third porfolio project out of five and is build in Python.
 The game runs in Code Institute's mock terminal on Heroku.

-The goal of the game is to sink all the computer's battleships before the computer has sunk yours.
+The goal of the game is to sink all the computers ships before you run out of ammunition.
 Best of luck!

 [Try the live version of the game here:](UPDATE LINK TO DEPLOYED GAME HERE)

 ## 1. How to Play
-CONTENT
+- First the game prompts the players for whether they would like a short, medium or long game.
+- The program then creates a gameboard with some hidden ships.
+- To win you must sink all the hidden ships.
+- If you run out of ammunition, then the game is lost.
+- Type coordinates into the terminal so select where you want to shoot.
+- The game provides visual and textual feedback on whether your shot hit or missed.
+- Keep shooting until the game reaches its conclusion.

 ## 2. User Experience (UX)

 ### 2.1 Project introduction
-CONTENT?
+A quick game experience based upon the classic Battleships game.
+Here you are playing 1 player was a computer generated board of hidden ships.
+Sink them all before its too late.

 ### 2.2 Project goals
 - Create a Battleship game using Python.
 - Make the gameplay loop run smoothly.
+- Allow the user to adjust game lenght.

 ### 2.3 Target audience
 The website is aimed at people who enjoy quick games, its intended to be lighthearted enough to provide a fun experience.